Barrett’s Esophagus Treatment in Downers Grove, IL

 Barrett’s Esophagus, also called BE, is a complication of GERD (Gastroesophageal Reflux Disease) that causes the lining of the esophagus to become more like intestinal tissue.
 Symptoms are different in every patient who has Barrett’s, but they can appear as heartburn, the sensation of indigestion, regurgitation, or other experiences related to GERD.
 However, some people don’t see any symptoms, or they are infrequent.

-At Digestive Health Services, our board-certified gastroenterologist specialize in treating patients suffering from Barrett’s Esophagus in Downers Grove, IL.
-Our specialist will take the time to diagnosis all of your symptoms to help determine the best treatment plan for you.
+At Digestive Health Services, our board-certified gastroenterologists specialize in treating patients suffering from Barrett’s Esophagus in Downers Grove, IL.
+Our specialists will take the time to diagnosis all of your symptoms to help determine the best treatment plan for you.
 For more information, contact our office at 630-434-9312 and schedule an appointment today!

 Diagnosing Barrett’s Esophagus

 To diagnose Barrett’s Esophagus, you must see a gastroenterologist for a diagnostic endoscopy of the esophagus.
 If the gastroenterologist sees red, “fuzzy” looking tissue, you will likely require a biopsy to test for Barrett’s Esophagus as normal esophageal tissue appears more pale and smooth.